yuriybash/non-hacker-news-ml/README.md

 From the user's perspective, the latter sounds better - hence I prioritized precision as the key metric.
 Nonetheless, I've included accuracy below.

-### Accuracy

-Most models tested did fairly well with accuracy.
-Here is a comparison:

- - SVC (linear): 91%
- - Multinomial NB: 91%
- - Logistic Regression: 90%
- - Perceptron: 88%

-(hyperparameters for these can be found in `grid_config.yml`)

-### Precision

-- SVC (linear): 0.83
-- Multinomial NB: 0.94
-- Logistic Regression: 0.84
-- Perceptron: 0.85

 ### Caveats

 Importantly, there is a _large_ grey area